CrossmenLife88/DedSec_notehack/README.md

 <a name="english"></a>
 ## 🇬🇧 English

-An Android notes application inspired by the terminal hacking tool used by Marcus in **Watch_Dogs 2**.
+An Android notes app inspired by the terminal hacking tool used by Marcus in **Watch_Dogs 2**.
+Part of a broader family of minimalist DedSec-styled apps.

 > ⚠️ **DISCLAIMER / ATTENTION:**
 > **This is purely a cosmetic/fun application!**
 > It is **NOT** a hacking tool and contains no actual exploit/hacking functionality.
 Created solely for visual aesthetics, roleplay, and harmless pranks :)

+### ✨ Features
+* Create, edit, and organize plain-text notes in a monochrome terminal aesthetic
+* Pin important notes to the top
+* Delete notes you no longer need
+* The signature DedSec hacking easter egg — 5 taps on the title reveals a fake terminal hacking sequence

 ### 🛠 Tech & Environment
 * **Platform:** Android OS